ORLAEF partners with the industry to provide workforce solutions.

 OSU-Cascades in Bend provides students with the skills and knowledge to become leaders and innovators in the hospitality industry.
 Classes are offered in business and operations management, food and beverage operations, technology, entrepreneurship.
 In addition to core curriculum, the program provides a specialization in ecotourism and sustainability.

-In the fall of 2016, the U.S. Department of Labor (DOL) awarded the National Restaurant Association Educational Foundation (NRAEF) and the American Hotel & Lodging Association (AHLA) a $1.8 million contract to develop the Hospitality Sector Registered Apprenticeship (HSRA) – the first-ever apprenticeship program specifically for the restaurant, foodservice and hospitality industries.
+The U.S. Department of Labor (DOL) awarded the National Restaurant Association Educational Foundation (NRAEF) and the American Hotel & Lodging Association (AHLA) a $1.8 million contract to develop the Hospitality Sector Registered Apprenticeship (HSRA) – the first-ever apprenticeship program specifically for the restaurant, foodservice and hospitality industries.
 More information on the program can be found by visiting ChooseRestaurants.org/apprenticeship and AHLA.com/apprenticeship.

-Please contact Wendy Popkin, Executive Director, Oregon Restaurant & Lodging Association Education Foundation, 971.224.1505.
+Want help determining if any of these programs are a good fit for your training needs and goals?
+Contact Wendy Popkin, Executive Director, Oregon Restaurant & Lodging Association Education Foundation, 971.224.1505.

 TRAINING & EVENTS